(All fields required)

 Simmons is a clinical coordinator III for the CHAMP study.
 Simmons graduated from Springfield College with a BS in education.
 She was a former teacher before coming to Cincinnati Children's, and is dedicated to working with research studies that improve children’s lives.

-Korbee serves the Powers Lab as the CHAMP Study Regulatory Manager.
+Korbee serves the Powers Lab as the CHAMP Study regulatory manager.
 In this role she manages the regulatory processes involved with a large multi-center trial conducted under an investigator initiated IND.
-She has worked collaboratively with the CHAMP team to develop the CHAMP IND, protocol, MOP, training plans, and operational documentation, in addition to piloting procedures for central IRB reliance at CCHMC.
+She has worked collaboratively with the CHAMP team to develop the CHAMP IND, protocol, MOP, training plans, and operational documentation, in addition to piloting procedures for central IRB reliance at Cincinnati Children's.
 In addition, she partners with Leigh Ann Chamberlin in the management of CHAMP Study sites.
 Korbee is a medical writer / project manager with the OCTR who brings more than 20 years of clinical trials experience including project management of an award winning multi-center international study, regulatory management of IND studies, clinical trials management of respiratory trails, clinical and device trials management in orthopedics, total joint surgery and spine surgery.
 She has also managed hospital outpatient departments and medical practices and authored or co-authored 10 scientific publications.

 Brandon S. Aylward, PhDAssistant Professor of Pediatrics, Emory University School of Medicine, Emory-Children’s Pediatric Research Center, Cardiac Division at Sibley Heart Center